 On site with 21 Units (14 x two bed, 6 x three bed & 1 x four bed) in North Milton estate, New Milton.
-Started on site in November 2015 and expected completion date is March 2017
+Started on site in November 2015 and expected completion date is March 2017.

-Planning Permission was granted in January 2016 for 35 units (9 x two bed & 26 x 1 bed) at site next to Compton & Sarum House, Totton.
-Delivery is currently delayed due to unsatisfactory tender prices.
+Planning Permission was granted in January 2016 for 35 units (9 x two bed & 26 x 1 bed) at a site next to Compton & Sarum House, Totton.
+This delivery of this scheme is currently the subject of a procurement process.
+If all goes well a contract to build these units could start in the spring of 2017.

-Working with Hampshire County Council to purchase land at Stocklands, Totton.
-An outline planning application was submitted in August 2016 to redevelop the site and provide for 20 Social housing units.
+We are working with Hampshire County Council to purchase land at Stocklands, Totton.
+An outline planning application was approved in October 2016 to redevelop the site and provide for 20 Social housing units.
+A tender process for the development of this site will be commenced once the purchase is complete.